Find Affordable College Courses

 122 Yearly Graduations

-Wayne State University comes in at #8 on our list of the most popular colleges offering bachelor's degrees in health professions and related clinical sciences.
+Wayne State University comes in at #8 on our list of the most popular colleges offering bachelor's degrees in other health professions and related clinical sciences.
 Each year, around 26,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,532 per year, while in-state graduate students, on average, pay $16,920 per year.
-During the 2020-2021 academic year, 122 people received their bachelor's degree in health professions and related clinical sciences from Wayne State.
-About 76% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $13,660 per year, while in-state graduate students, on average, pay $18,301 per year.
+During the most recent year for which we have data, 122 people received their bachelor's degree in other health professions and related clinical sciences from Wayne State.
+Around 22% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 #9